 - Available for pre-order.
 Item will ship after December 10, 2021

-The Handbook of Chemical and Biological Warfare Agents: Pathogens, Mid-Spectrum, and Incapacitating Agents, Third Edition provides rapid access to key data to response professionals and decision-makers on a broad range of agents and pathogens.
+The Handbook of Chemical and Biological Warfare Agents: Military Chemical and Toxic Industrial Agents, Third Edition provides rapid access to key data to response professionals and decision-makers on a broad range of agents and pathogens.

-The information presented in this edition has been updated and expanded to contain more information on toxicology, health effects, presentation of diseases, advances in medical care and treatment, as well as protective actions needed at the scene of an incident.
+The information presented in this edition has been updated and expanded; containing more information on toxicology, health effects, chemical and physical properties of individual agents, as well as protective actions needed at the scene of an incident.

-- Focuses on the key information needed during an emergency response
+- Focuses on key information needed during an emergency response

-- Provides updated toxicology, exposure hazards, physical-chemical data, and treatment of casualties
+- Provides updated toxicology, exposure hazards, physical-chemical data, and best practices with regard to the treatment of casualties

 - Presents updated protective action distances, decontamination, and remediation information

 All data compiled is gathered from numerous sources and arranged into the current, easy-to-access format.
 In order to ensure accuracy, all data has been cross-checked over the widest variety of military, scientific and medical sources available.
-The Handbook of Chemical and Biological Warfare Agents: Pathogens, Mid-Spectrum, and Incapacitating Agents, Third Edition remains the gold-standard reference detailing the widest variety of military, scientific, and medical sources available.
+The Handbook of Chemical and Biological Warfare Agents: Military Chemical and Toxic Industrial Agents, Third Edition remains the gold-standard reference detailing the widest variety of military, scientific, and medical sources available.

 Table of Contents